 - Check for any twigs, leaves, oil or other combustible materials around the engine and battery. - 2.
-Check for leakage of oil, fuel, DEF/AdBlue® or engine cooling water around the engine. - Check for oil leakage from the hydraulic oil tank, hydraulic devices, hoses or connections.
+Check for oil, fuel or engine coolant leakage around the engine. - Check for oil leakage from the hydraulic oil tank, hydraulic devices, hoses or connections.